-When I decided to include the ultimate chocolate pudding in this year’s month-long Valentine’s Day celebration at LunaCafe, I thought the post would be a slam-dunk.
+When I decided to include the ultimate chocolate pudding in the All Chocolate All Month celebration at LunaCafe, I thought the post would be a slam-dunk.
 Chocolate pudding is a cinch, right?
 Whatever was I thinking?

 The refrigerator is crammed with chocolate pudding: glossy, dark, fragrant, quivering, irresistibly spoonable chocolate pudding.
 Tonight, there’s Burnt Sugar Chocolate Pudding; Cardamom, Chipotle Chile, & Orange Chocolate Pudding; and Mexican Mocha Pudding.
 And there’s this wild haired woman cautiously stepping over the cookbooks, muttering something about how hard it is to find Mexican vanilla within walking distance (4-mile radius) of downtown Portland.
 Oh wait, that’s me.